-For solar battery charging and diversion load control, a remote temperature sensor (RTS) is recommended for effective temperature compensated charging.
-This remote temperature probe should not be installed for dc load control.
+For solar battery charging and diversion load control, a remote temperature sensor (RTS) is required for temperature-compensated charging.
+Temperature-compensated charging will not occur without use of an RTS.
+This remote temperature probe should not be installed for DC load control mode.